Occupational Exposure

 • Residential and commercial HVAC systems equally dangerous, affecting both large facility and home maintenance workers

-• Boiler room operations presented highest concentration risk due to multiple asbestos-containing insulation materials in confined spaces
+• Boiler room operations presented highest concentration risk due to multiple ACMs in confined spaces

-• Peak exposure decade: 1960s-1980s when asbestos use was heaviest and worker protections were minimal
+• Peak exposure decade: 1960s-1980s when the substance was used most heavily and worker protections were minimal

 • Legal liability: Manufacturers faced over $300 billion in asbestos litigation for failing to warn workers of documented hazards